Guide to Hosting and Attending Our Events Online

 - Describe the format of the event and what features are enabled/disabled and why

 - Set out any ground rules and expectations for participation particular to the format of the event

 The captain should remain in the meeting for the entirety of the event and should not be performing other roles, including facilitation, presentation or active participation.
 This allows them to focus on watching for and addressing safety, security and technical issues that may disrupt the event.

 Keep the People tab open in the right-hand sidebar (to open it, click the people icon/"Show Everyone" in the top right corner) to ensure you can see who has joined the meeting.
 Microphone and video icons show who is muted and unmuted, and who is set to "listen only."

-Additionally, if Chat is enabled, keep the Zoom Group Chat window open and visible throughout the event and monitor for any inappropriate content or respond to questions or requests from participants, presenters and other safety team members.
+If you're using the Google Meet Chat, switch to it frequently to monitor for any inappropriate content or respond to questions or requests from participants, presenters and other safety team members.

 Please arrive a few minutes in advance of the start time so that we can start on time.

 Some events will start with all attendees set to mute to keep ambient sound down as the host begins the event.
 Depending on the format of the event, you may be able to unmute yourself to speak or ask a question at any time.

 You can join any event with your video turned off, or turn it off at any time during the event.

 BBB uses the name entered when joining the room, or, if you have an account, the logged-in user's name settings.
 This cannot be changed in the meeting.
 If attendees want to use a different name, or if it is imperative to have them set a custom display name and/or pronouns, they should leave and re-join the room with the edited name, or update their name in the Profile section.